dawrence/mos/README.md

 rake db:seed
 ```

-now create an user. this could be the one
+Now create a user.
+You can always use your preferred values or just use the next one (remember to run this inside rails console):

 ```
 User.create(email:"admin@example.com", password:"12345678".password_confirmation:"12345678", id_number:"00000000", role:0)
 ```

-run the following rake tasks in this order:
+run the following rake tasks in this order to populate database with needed values:

 ```
 rake roles:new